Suchfilter

 For this purpose, we discuss how selected exemplary studies tackle the key questions of applied sociological theorizing.
 Roughly speaking, we proceed in three steps.
 In a first step, we ask what, exactly, the scientific or social problem under study and the related research question is.
 This question may sound almost trivial, but it is not, given that everything else depends on a clear understanding of the underlying problem.
 After establishing the explanandum, our second step is to examine the theoretical explanation that the authors offers to explain the observed phenomena or pattern.
 In order to do so, we discuss the (sometimes hidden) assumptions and scope conditions of respective theories.
 We also discuss how convincing these theoretical explanations are, what observable implications they have, and how the authors test these implications empirically.
 In the final step, we assess whether the study has succeeded in advancing our (theoretical) understanding of the problem it sought to address.

-To this end, we will spend the first few weeks on developing ideas, framing arguments, and avoiding common pitfalls when drafting research papers.
-For the remainder of the course, I expect every student
+We will spend the first few weeks on developing ideas, framing arguments, and avoiding common pitfalls when drafting research papers.
+For the remainder of the course, I expect every student:

 - to write a first draft of her/

-his paper and give a short (15 minutes) conference-style presentation. - at least one other student (ideally two) and I will review and comment on the paper draft in writing.
+his paper and give a short (12–15 minutes) conference-style presentation. - two other students will review and comment on the paper draft in writing.

 - all other students are expected to contribute to the discussion of this first presentation.

-- to address the suggestions, concerns, and critiques received in a revision of your first draft.
-In other words, you will write a second, revised draft.
+- to address the suggestions, concerns, and critiques received on your first draft in a revised second draft of the paper.

-- We will then repeat the same process of comment and critique in this second round.
+- We will then repeat the same process of reviews, presentations, and feedback in this second round.

 - Finally, each student will address once more all comments and critiques received in the second round to produce the final paper for this research seminar.